hdShang/arxiv-daily/docs/cs-CL/2025-09-06/papers/250905668v1-llama-genba-10b-a-trilingual-large-language-model-for-german-english.md

 ---
 layout: default
-title: Llama-GENBA-10B: A Trilingual Large Language Model for German, English and Bavarian
+title: "Llama-GENBA-10B: A Trilingual Large Language Model for German, English and Bavarian"
 ---

 # Llama-GENBA-10B: A Trilingual Large Language Model for German, English and Bavarian